 In order to compute the radiated energy and angular momentum the next step is to evaluate Eqs.~\eqref{eq:DeltaE} and \eqref{eq:DeltaL}.
 In practice, the integrands in these equations can only be sampled at a discrete set of frequency values over a finite range of frequencies, and the mode sum can only be carried out of a finite number of modes.
-In order to discuss the four main sources of error each of these effect the final results it is useful to refer Fig.~\ref{fig:spectrum}.
+In order to discuss the four main sources of error which effect the final results it is useful to refer to Fig.~\ref{fig:spectrum}.